Amyris elemifera: Ecology

-In Florida, sea torchwood is a food source for the endangered Schaus' Swallowtail (Papilio aristodemus ponceanus).

 Uses

 This species has been used for fences, fuel, and honey production.
 The fine-grained, fragrant wood is resistant to dry wood termites.
 It is too scarce for common use.
 The plant has yielded taxaline, an oxazole with antibiotic activity against Mycobacterium.
+The fragrant, globose drupe is black and contains a single brown seed.
+The tiny, fragrant white flowers and fruit attract wildlife such as birds.
+In Florida, sea torchwood is a food source for the endangered Schaus' Swallowtail (Papilio aristodemus ponceanus).
+Contrary to popular belief and unlike the implication of its name, sea torchwood possesses minimal tolerance to salinity.